How to be successful at the CMO / VP Marketing level

 • VP Marketing or CMO.

-In simple terms, the Assistant Brand Manager role is about doing, analyzing and sending signals you have leadership skills for the future.
+In simple terms, the Assistant Brand Manager role is about doing, analyzing, and sending signals you have leadership skills for the future.

 At the Brand Manager level, it becomes about ownership and strategic thinking within your brand plan.
-Most Brand Managers are honestly a disaster with their first direct report, and get better around the fifth report.
+Most Brand Managers are honestly a disaster with their first direct report and get better around the fifth report.

 When you get to the Marketing Director role, it becomes more about managing and leading than it does about thinking and doing.
-To be great, you need to motivate the greatness from your team and let your best players to do their absolute best.
+To be great, you need to motivate your team’s greatness and let your best players do their absolute best.

 And finally, at the CMO level, you must create your own vision, focus on your people to make them better and shine, drive the business results, and run the processes.